cshen/kickstart.nvim/README.md

 * CS: 23 Oct 2024 17:35, local/_user.vim, transparently editing age encrypted files
 * CS: 11-Nov-2024 11:59, added copilot, supertab

+- For Termux neovim only
+LSP need a fix:

 ## Introduction

 *This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*